defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/31-target-aquistion.md

 - Could find valid passwords.
 - Confirm email address formatting.
-- cool services like Dehashed mean you dont have to maintain the data.
+- cool services like Dehashed mean you don't have to maintain the data.

 #### Cons